-- The DSL will hold details of social workers working with children in the ASPIRE so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform ASPIRE decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.
+- The DSL will hold details of social workers working with children at Lady Joanna Thornhill (Endowed) Primary school so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform Lady Joanna Thornhill (Endowed) Primary school's decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.